51Degrees/Device-Detection/php/README.md

 FiftyOneDegreesPatternV3.pool_size=20
 ```

-In both Patternand Trie directories, there is a php file which contains all the classes needed.
+In both Pattern and Trie directories, there is a php file which contains all the classes needed.
 So put this in a directory accessible by your web server, e.g. /var/www/html/51Degrees.
 This can then be included at the top of any php script using the detector with
 ```php5
 require(path/to/FiftyOneDegreesPatternV3.php);
 ```